 While most people know they need homeowners insurance to protect their home, they may not realize their coverage needs can change with certain events, such as changes to their home.
 Depending on the updates, making changes to your home can affect your homeowners insurance premiums.
 Keep tabs on these additions so you know when you need to call your insurance agent for a SuperCheck® to make sure you have the coverage you need.

-Summer is the perfect time to get started on those home renovations you’ve been planning all winter.
-But have you thought about the effect outdoor projects can have on your home insurance policy?
-Home improvement projects can raise the value of your home, make your home safer--or pose liability issues.
+Are you ready to get started on those backyard renovations you’ve been planning?
+Some outdoor projects, like landscaping, can raise the value of your home.
+But have you thought about the effect outdoor projects can have on your homeowners insurance policy?
+In some cases, outdoor changes can make your home safer — but sometimes they pose liability issues.

-While most home insurance policies cover minor backyard updates, it’s always a good idea to double check with your agent and make sure you’re in the clear.
-Common summer backyard renovations include:
+While most home insurance policies cover minor backyard updates, it’s always a good idea to check with your agent to make sure you’re in the clear.
+Common backyard renovations include:

 - Building a shed

 - Pouring pavement

 - Installing a new fence